 Welcome to the IBS and Gut Disorder Centre

-We specialise in the treatment of IBS, Crohn's Disease and Ulcerative Colitis.
+We help patients with IBS, Crohn's Disease and Ulcerative Colitis.
 Why?
 Because the NHS can seldom come up with a cure for these conditions.
 All they can offer are drugs which sometimes - and only sometimes - have a palliative effect on the symptoms.
 What we do is look at the causes because this is the only way to help irritable bowel syndrome in the long term.

 We have been helping people with their health since 1999 when Michael Franklin established the IBS and Gut Disorder Centre in 1999.
 Sadly Michael Franklin passed away in 2014 but Victoria Tyler continues to specialise in helping people find the root cause of their symptoms and sees patients with IBS and digestive problems in London.

-We see patients in the UK in London W1, Sussex and Oxford, but can also help people living elsewhere by means of postal/telephone/email consultations once they have filled in the three questionnaires that we use.
+We see patients in the UK in London W1, but can also help people living elsewhere by means of postal/telephone/email consultations once they have filled in the three questionnaires that we use

 Please click on The Real Causes of IBS to read Positive Health magazine's cover story article written by Michael Franklin.